 Proposal 9: EVM equalizer spectrum flatness requirement for type 1-O is the same as IAB-MT type 1-H normal temperature requirement.

 Proposal 10: EVM equalizer spectrum flatness requirement for IAB-MT type 2-O reuses UE FR2 requirement.

+According to the RAN4#96e discussion, the TP is revised to align with the following agreements [3].

+Do not specify spectrum flatness, in-band emission, LO leakage and IQ-imbalance requirements for IAB-MT.